Asone/nostrss/README.md

 An example template is provided in the [fixtures](./src/fixtures/default.template)

-## Nostr identity

-You must configure your Nostr identity through the environment variables.

-You can use a .env file for that.
-Refer to  the [.env.dist](./.env.dist) as example.

-If no private key is provided, a random one will be generated.

-If you have no private key already, you can go on [astral.ninja](https://astral.ninja/) to generate one.

 ## RSS broadcasting

 Cronjob rules are defined in the [feeds config file](./src/fixtures/rss.json) following the [cron crate rules](https://crates.io/crates/cron).

 For each tick the remote feed will be matched with a local fingerprint, for which, any unmatching entry against of the feed will be broadcasted to relays.

 ## Build from sources